Bleed. Scream. Beat!

 Bleed.
 Scream.
 Beat!
 (Spanish: Sangra.
 Grita.
-Late!) is a 2017 Peruvian anthology thriller drama film directed by Aldo Miyashiro and written by Miyashiro, Erika Villalobos & Abril Cárdenas.
+Late!) is a 2017 Peruvian anthology crime drama thriller film directed by Aldo Miyashiro and written by Miyashiro, Erika Villalobos & Abril Cárdenas.
 It stars Erika Villalobos, Kareen Spano, Manuel Calderón, Rómulo Assereto, Óscar Carrillo, Iván Chávez, Andrea Luna, Bruno Espejo, Fernando Castañeda & Katya Konychev.
 The film won the Audience Award at the Houston Latino Film Festival.

 Synopsis

 Ten actors star in three distinct stories, portraying a different character in each one of them; a man hurt by bullying, two women involved in an unexpected crime and the young woman who needs a heart to survive.
 This is his way of revealing us to a wild, chaotic and tender Lima at the same time.
 The game with photography and the change of atmosphere will be our main allies in this dizzying and thrilling journey.

 Cast

 The actors participating in this film are: